- May 02, 2019

 Plan the sequence of your courses with this 2019 schedule.

 Once you are a registered student in a program at the Chiu School of Business, our student engagement officers can also assist you with planning.

 Transfer credits are reviewed and accepted on an individual basis by the institution to which the learner has applied.

 Some institutions include:

 - University of Calgary

-If taking an online course, you should ensure your computer has the following:
+If you are taking an online course, you should make sure your computer has the following applications:

-- Some courses might require additional software of applications packages; you will be given this information prior to starting the course.
+- Some courses might require additional software or applications packages.
+You will be given this information before starting the course.

-- Recommended browsers: Mozilla Firefox, Google Chrome, and Safari.
+- We recommend Mozilla Firefox, Google Chrome, and Safari as browsers.
 D2L does not work well with Internet Explorer.

 The approximate cost of textbooks and other college fees is $750 per term.